cedar-policy/cedar/cedar-policy-cli/README.md

 ### Run

-To run the CLI, try `cargo run -- --help` or `../target/release/cedar --help`.
+To run the CLI, try `cargo run -- --help`.
 The sub-folder [`sample-data`](sample-data) contains examples for the CLI.
-Please refer to the instructions in `README.md` or `command.txt` to run the examples.
+Please refer to the instructions in each `README.md` to run the examples.